msprev/panzer/doc/README.md

 The filter `setbaseheader.py` receives the writer name as its first argument and `--level=2` as its second argument.

-When panzer is searching for an executable `foo.py`, it will look in:
+When panzer is searching for a filter `foo.py`, it will look for:

-  #   searching
+  #   look for
   --- -------------------------------------------------
   1   `./foo.py`
   2   `./filter/foo.py`